rizo/onix/README.md

 # A package set with all project packages.
 project.pkgs

-# A package set with all root pacakges.
+# Build all root pacakges.
 project.roots

-# A package set with all root pacakges.
-project.build {
-  with-test = true;
-  with-doc = true;
-  with-dev-setup = true;
-}

-# Start a development shell for root packages.
+# Start a shell for root packages.
 project.shell
 ```